-When your sweet tooth kicks in, it’s good to know how to say candy in Korean.
-In this lesson we’ll teach you the word you’ll need to know when asking your Korean friends which type of candy is good to purchase, and how to recognize it.
+When your sweet tooth kicks in, it’s good to know how to say “candy” in Korean.
+In this article, we’ll teach you the word you’ll need to know when asking your Korean friends which type of candy is good to purchase and how to recognize it.
 After that, you can add new words to your Korean vocabulary.

-You can also use the Konglish word 캔디 (kaendi) to describe candy to a Korean person and they’ll understand you.
-However, 사탕 (satang) is more commonly used and knowing the word will make it easier for you to explain your candy-related experiences.
+You can also use the Konglish word 캔디 (kaendi) to describe candy to a Korean person, and they’ll understand.
+However, 사탕 (satang) is more commonly used, and knowing the word will make it easier for you to explain your candy-related experiences.

 제일 좋아하는 사탕을 뭐예요?
 (Jeil johahaneun satangeul mwoyeyo?)

 이런 사탕을 깨물어 먹어 본 적 있나요?
 (Ireon satangeul kkaemureo meokeo bon jeok itnayo?)